Ket3r/script-server-wiki/Script-config.md

-Each script should be configured in conf/runners/_conf-name_.json file, where _conf-name_ is an unique name for each script.
+Each script should be configured in conf/runners/_conf-name_.json file, where _conf-name_ is a unique name for each script.
 Each configuration file should contain only one script.
 Configuration should be a valid JSON file.

+Also, you can configure scripts using /admin.html page on your server.

 Examples of configuration files can be found in [[stable/testing/configs|https://github.com/bugy/script-server/tree/stable/samples/configs]].